yatesm/CPSC827/README.md

   5. Pass by Value
   6. Pass by Reference
   7. Recursive Functions
+The only language feature that we did not implement was 32-bit and 64-bit floating point arithmetic.

 Additionally, the language supports most high level language features:
   * Scalar, Vector and Matrix data structures